nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples_2.md

 summary: "Acess Record Structured FHIR examples"
 ---

-## Note ##

-- The GP Connect API is not a full FHIR RESTful interface - therefore not all resources returned are directly accessible
-- The message conventions reflect this e.g. fullURLs for individual resources are not provided

 ## Example request ##

 Example of request to `$getstructuredrecord` operation with `includeAllergies` and `includeEndedAllergies` not set.